axiomic-ai/axiomic/README.md

 # Axiomic

-Create Generative AI Apps and Agents which work.
+Create generative AI Apps and Agents which work.
 Join the beta today.
 You can see the [launch post](https://medium.com/@bitfort/06c6923fbf3c) for a detailed explanation.

 In brief, Axiomic focuses on a few key tools that are necessary to make an agent.
-Axiomic works best combined with parts of the larger ecosystem, such as model providers (OpenAI, Anthropic, Together, etc.), vector databases, document extracts (e.g. LlamaIndex), and others.
+Axiomic works best combined with parts of the larger ecosystem such as model providers (OpenAI, Anthropic, Together, etc.), vector databases, document extracts (e.g. LlamaIndex), and others.

-Here, we focus on sipmle, reliable, portable, and introspectable tools and building blocks.
+Here, we focus on simple, reliable, portable, and introspectable tools and building blocks.
 What this specifically means:

 - Easy to look under the hood to know what your agent is doing
 - Easy to move between models